Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 ## Next Steps

-For more information about tools and processes you can use to analyze the application performance in general, refer to the [Profiling, Optimizing, and Debugging the Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Profiling-Optimizing-and-Debugging-the-Application) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
+For more information about tools and processes you can use to analyze the application performance in general, refer to the [Profiling the Application](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Profiling-the-Application) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>